 If your expectations are below your ability, you won’t push yourself to create great art.
 You will write less than your best… sounds like a boring way to be.

 Your goals should be to “just beyond” your reach, so you learn to extend your abilities.
-In the 1920s, psychologist Lev Vygotsky coined the term Zone of Proximal Development: what a learner can learn to do with help… finding help and improving your songwriting skills will help you create better songs beyond what you can achieve today.
-(Wikipedia article: Zone of Proximal Development)
+In the 1920s, psychologist Lev Vygotsky coined the term Zone of Proximal Development: what a learner can learn to do with help… finding help and improving your songwriting skills will help you create better songs better than you can now.

 When you expect more than you can deliver, it creates a need for you to improve so you can reach your expectations.
 This is healthy unless you are constantly dissatisfied with your writing and tempted to give up.
 Instead either level up your songwriting skills or find a co-writer who compliments your strengths.